aerospike/act/README.md

 Number of threads per read
 transaction queue.
 If a drive is failing and there is a large discrepancy between transaction and device speeds from the ACT test you can try increasing the number of threads.
+Default is 8 threads/queue.

 **read-req-num-512-blocks**
 Size for each read